PipeOpsHQ/pipeops-k8-agent/docs/getting-started/faq.md

-# PipeOps VM Agent - Frequently Asked Questions
+# Frequently Asked Questions

-!!! warning "Important Security Update"
-    As of version 1.x, **ingress sync is DISABLED by default** for security.
-The agent will NOT expose your cluster externally unless you explicitly enable it with `agent.enable_ingress_sync: true`.

-## Gateway Proxy & Ingress Sync
+## Security & Gateway Proxy

+### Q: What does the agent do by default?

+**By default**, the PipeOps agent provides **secure admin access only**:

+- Establishes WebSocket tunnel to PipeOps control plane
+- Enables secure cluster management without inbound firewall rules
+- Does NOT expose your cluster externally
+- Does NOT install monitoring components (when installed via manifest)
+- Does NOT sync ingresses or register routes

-### Q: Is ingress sync enabled by default?
+### Q: Is ingress sync (Gateway Proxy) enabled by default?

-**NO.** For security reasons, ingress sync is **DISABLED by default** (as of v1.x).
+**NO.** For security reasons, the PipeOps Gateway Proxy feature is **DISABLED by default** (as of v1.x).

 The agent will NOT expose your cluster externally unless you explicitly enable it with: